 All online courses are available to students 24/7.
 Course coaches will have regularly scheduled office hours for student assistance and by special appointment.
-Student success champions will be available during the regular work day 8:00 am to 5:00 pm CST and by special appointment.
-All Ancora High School staff, course coaches and student success champions may be reached via email and will respond to student issues within 24 hours.
+Student Success Champions are available during the regular work day 8:00 am to 5:00 pm CST, and by special appointment.
+All Ancora High School staff, course coaches, and student success champions may be reached via email and will respond to student issues within 24 hours.